- Online Exclusives

 I thought that was interesting in light of the fact that I know of water damage companies doing $12 million to $45 million and up.
 One of them was only 80 miles away from him.

 So I asked him, “Where and how are you marketing?”
 He had nothing, and I mean nothing, going on.
 Surprise!
 No phone calls, no jobs, now no staff, no premises and soon to be no company.

 He said he had to stop marketing when his business started slowing down and he finally cut off his top source of calls and then he got… no calls.
 Marketing is not magical, it’s logical.

 When things slow down, that is when you have to get smarter, faster and spend your money more wisely.

 So, what do you DO and NOT DO when things slow down?

 DO NOT stop marketing

 You’re putting the final nail in your coffin if you do this.
 When the slowness is over and your competitors have died from this, you’ll be in clover picking up all of the business.
 I see it happen like this every year.
-Marketing has a trailing effect, sometimes weeks or months, but when you stop marketing, that trailing result will catch up with you and that trailing effect can be good or bad.
+Marketing has a trailing effect, sometimes weeks or months, and that trailing effect can be good or bad, but when you stop marketing, that trailing result will catch up with you.

 DO get smarter about where you spend

 Look at where your calls actually come from.
 If you have no tracking systems set up, get it set up ASAP.
 Ask your clients when they call how they found you.
 Don’t get lazy about this.
 You might be wasting money and precious resources and losing valuable information that can get you way ahead of your competition.